Buying and understanding the best replacement windows, a Columbus, Ohio perspective

 I recently was able to install some Pella Impervia fiberglass windows and was impressed.
 Aside from being low maintenance and rot free, the real advantage to fiberglass is its strength.
 Impervia is built with relatively narrow frames but are very sturdy.
 They only come in 3 colors, white, tan and brown (dark bronze) and are priced comparable with their lower end wood windows.

 Another, product of Pella that I've just been introduced to is their vinyl window that is made with a 4 9/16 inch thick frame instead of the 3 1/4 inch frame common with most vinyl replacement windows.
-In some ways I am impressed with it, but will look into it more and I have the opportunity to install a job.
+In some ways I am impressed with it, but will look into it more when I have the opportunity to install a job.
 Stay tuned. :)